swiss-ai/posttraining/installation/docker-arm64-cuda/CSCS-Clariden-setup/README.md

    ```
    This creates a `.env` file with pre-filled values.
     - Edit the `DOCKER` variable to `podman` and the `COMPOSE` variable to `podman-compose`.
-    - You can ignore the variables `USR, USRID, GRP, GRPID, and PASSW`.
+    - The rest of the variables are set correctly. (`USR, USRID, GRP, GRPID, and PASSW`,
-    - `LAB_NAME` will be the first element in name of the local images you get.
+      e.g.`LAB_NAME` will be the first element in name of the local images you get, it's by default your horizontal/vertical)
-      (**EPFL Note:** _If pushing to the IC or RCP registries this should be the name of your lab's project
-      in the registry.
-CLAIRE members should use `claire`._)
     - You can ignore the rest of the variables after `## For running locally`.
-2. Edit the Dockerfile to make it compatible with Podman:
-   There are commented lines starting with `# Podman` which should be uncommented
-   and replace the corresponding lines above them.
-3. Build the generic image.
+2. Build the generic image.
    This is the image with root as user.
    It will be named according to the image name in your `.env`.
    It will be tagged with `<platform>-root-latest` and if you're building it,